Westmont Center for Dialogue & Deliberation Projects and Publications

 If you're looking for a list of community conversations we've hosted, you can see more on our "Past Conversations" page under the "Community Involvement" tab.
 If you're looking for updates on conversations we'll be hosting in the coming months, please take a look at our "Upcoming Conversations" page under the "Community Involvement" tab.

-Co-founder and co-director of WCDD Deborah Dunn wrote on mask-wearing during COVID-19 for the Santa Barbara Independent as a signifier of our need to weigh the tensions and tradeoffs of what we hold valuable to avoid polarization.
+Co-founder and co-director of WCDD Deborah Dunn wrote on mask-wearing during the COVID-19 pandemic for the Santa Barbara Independent as a symbol of our need to weigh the tensions and tradeoffs of what we hold valuable to avoid polarization.

 Drs.
 Deborah Dunn and Rachel Winslow published an article in the National Civic Review after bringing history and communication studies students together for a collaborative public deliberation about immigration policy in Santa Barbara.
 They describe student and community feedback, summarize outcomes of the conversation, and argue for students' continued civic participation in their community as a means for deepened relationships and community development.